grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 These are
 all [`discovery.kubernetes`](https://grafana.com/docs/agent/latest/flow/reference/components/discovery.kubernetes/)
 components which gather all the specific resources using the Kubernetes API.
-From here, you want to refine the search to just the service or the pod that we want.
+From here, you want to refine the search to the service or the Pod that you want.

 ### Service discovery